UnionEvoRobo/tetra-evo/CONTRIBUTING.md

    ```bash
    git checkout -b name-of-bugfix-or-feature
    ```
-1. We follow the style guide published on the course Nexus.
+1. We follow the style guide published on the lab drive.

 1. Now make the appropriate changes locally.